 Using light creatively can truly transform a room.
 We have ranges, from traditional lighting troughs, to highly contemporary LED uplighter, downlighters and side lighters, and even some options for use with spotlights.
 Check out Indirect Uplighting Cornice, LED Lighting Cornice and Downlight Cornice ranges.

-Combining products at skirting level can create a more decorative skirting feature, or simply a taller, more dominant feature.
-Products can butt up next to each other or, more usually, be spaced with paint used over the various elements and intervening wall to visually combine all elements into one.
-We have selected a few skirting and railing combinations that work well together in our Skirting Combinations section, but feel free to create your own unique feature.
+Combining railing with skirting creates a dramatic, dominant feature.
+Products can butt up next to each other or, more usually, be spaced.
+You then paint the railing, skirting, and space between, them the same colour.
+This visually combines all elements into one, gorgeous feature.
+We have selected a few combinations that work well together in our Skirting Combinations section, but please do feel free to create your own unique feature.
 Remember that we are happy to supply samples (within reason) for you to play with, too.

-Antiquing and marbling effects can add drama to a feature, whilst adding a wood effect to our standard product range adds a traditional feel (don’t forget that we have a wood effect range too).
+Antiquing and marbling effects can add drama to a feature.
+Wood effects, for a traditional feel, can be achieved too.
 A good decorator should be able to help if these are the looks you are trying to achieve, but basically:

 a.
 Antiquing: Apply a base coat according to the antique finishing manufacturers instructions.
 When dry, apply a glazing liquid with a pure bristle brush until the desired effect is achieved.
 Cheesecloth and fine steel wool can also achieve different effects.

 b.
 Wood stain: Apply a base coat of beige paint.
 When dry apply woodstain with a pure bristle brush until the desired effect is achieved.
 When dry apply a satin or gloss finish.